Repository Summary

 This driver is developed on top of Universal_Robots_Client_Library and support some key cobot functionalities like; pause at emergency stop, safeguard stop, automatic speed scaling to avoid violate the safety setting and manually speed scaling from the teach pendant.
 In addition the externalControl URCap makes it possible to include ROS2 behaviors in the robot program.

-The driver is compatible across the entire line of UR robots -- from 3 kg payload to 16 kg payload and includes both the CB3 and the E-series.
+The driver is compatible across the entire line of UR robots – from 3 kg payload to 30 kg payload and includes all robots from the CB3 series and newer.

 Check also presentations and videos about this driver.